Vusi Gumede Research & Publications is an intellectual platform to engage critical issues.

 To Think Through Socio-Economic

-To Think Through Socio-Economic and Political Issues in Africa and the World at Large.
+and Political Issues in Africa and the World at Large.

 Professor Vusi Gumede, a former Associate Professor at the University of Johannesburg and a former Chief Policy Analyst in the Thabo Mbeki administration, is Professor at the University of South Africa.
 He was also Director of the Thabo Mbeki African Leadership Institute (2013-2018).
-He has published 2 books on the political economy of South Africa – the first was published by CODESRIA Press in 2015 and the second one was published by CAMBRIA Press in 2016 – and he is finalizing a third one.
-He has also edited seven books on the political economy of development in Africa and published numerous journal papers, book chapters and essays.
+He is a member of the Presidential Economic Advisory Council in South Africa.

+Since joining the academic sector in 2010, Professor Gumede has authored and edited thirteen (13) books and he has published over forty (40) journal papers, book chapters and essays.
 He is Editor-in-Chief of Africa Insight and Africanus as well as having guest edited various special issues (including Africa Development).
 His postgraduate training is in policy studies and economics – he holds a PhD in Economics (completed in 2003) from the erstwhile University of Natal (now the University of KwaZulu-Natal).
-He has led many significant research projects (funded by the Council for the Development of Social Science Research in Africa, Open Society Foundation, TrustAfrica, United Nations Development Programme, United Nations Educational Scientific and Cultural Organization, International Labour Organization, Bill & Melinda Gates Foundation, the National Research Foundation in South Africa, etc).
+He has led many significant research projects (funded by the Council for the Development of Social Science Research in Africa, Open Society Foundation, TrustAfrica, United Nations Development Programme, United Nations Educational Scientific and Cultural Organization, International Labour Organization, Bill & Melinda Gates Foundation, the National Research Foundation in South Africa, United Nations Economic Commission for Africa, the South African National School of Government, the National Planning Commission in South Africa etc).